cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 ### The Right Way

-To test Angular 2+ Components correctly, we should treat the component as a black box during testing.

-In other words, our tests must be written without knowledge or assumption of the component's internal implementation details.
+To test Angular 2+ Components correctly, our tests must be written without knowledge or assumption of the component's internal implementation details.
-Tests must be written to test a component's public interfaces and contracts and *only* its public interfaces and contracts.
+In other words, tests must be written to test a component's public interfaces and contracts and *only* its public interfaces and contracts.

 A well-encapsulated component can have the following types of public interfaces: